FabioTessarollo/brainRoute/README.md

  Introduced issues:
   - Jumping to the next step of a level now requires entering twice.
 The expected behaviour is pressing once.

+ Existing issues that need addressing:
+ - Rebase code with better structure, such as more defined main, better naming and better classes.
+ - Review dependencies.